stolsvik/activemq_priority_nonpersistent_issue/README.md

         _hasNextCalled = false;

         // ?: Are they both null?
-        // Note: Semantically, one should invoke .hashNext() in front of each .next().
+        // Note: Semantically, one should invoke .hasNext() in front of each .next().
 The null-return situation shall
         // never occur.
         if (_fromPersistent == null && _fromNonPersistent == null) {
             // Note: Neither of the two sub cursors have been advanced, so we're still on NextFromSubCursor.NONE.